BiceSchembri/shiver-down-the-bookspine/readme.md

 -   Only the admin or admins can create, update, and delete books and authors.

--   Success and fail messges are returned after completing operations, for example when a new book is created correctly or when an operation is not authorized.
-Authors cannot be deleted if thye have any book associated to them; instead, an error message will be returned.
+-   Success and fail messages are returned after completing or attempting to perform certain operations, e.g. when a new book is added correctly to the database, or when an operation is not authorized (authors cannot be deleted if they have any book associated to them; instead, an error message will be returned and the user will be redirected to the authors list).

+## Features

+-   MVC pattern -> Models, Views, Controllers are created for each topic, as well as Requests for validation where needed
+-   CRUD flow: books and authors can be created (via a form), viewed (general list or detail page), updated (via a second form) and deleted
+-   Sof delete: when a book or an author is deleted, they are not removed from the database.
+Instead, the value of the column .......... is updated and the item is removed from the page view.
+-   Eloquent relationships (hasMany, belongsTo)
+-   User registration (with input validation on both frontend and backend)
+-   login and logout
+-   admin
+-   hashing passwords
+-   AlpineJS for flash messages
+-   Migrations, factory, seeders

 ## Description